jacobsteves/Crawlperl/README.md

     -h: print this help message.
     --help: same as -h

-    -i <0 || 1>: download non-text files outside the url_root.
+    -i &lt;0 || 1>: download non-text files outside the url_root.
 Value is on(1)/off(0).
 Default is on.
         Used when some linked files are stored outside the url_root.
     --include-outside-file: same as -i

-    -l <level number>: max levels to crawl.
+    -l &lt;level number>: max levels to crawl.
 Default to 0, 0 means inifinite.
     --level-crawl: same as -l

-    -m <mime type>: file MIME type.
+    -m &lt;mime type>: file MIME type.
 Only files with given MIME types are downloaded. text - 0x1 = 1
         image - 0x2 = 2
         audio - 0x4 = 4